FreeAndFair/formal-rcv/docs/glossary.md

 * **vote**.
 The information capturing a voter's selections for a particular contest after the marks in the corresponding physical vote have been interpreted as references to particular candidates or choices.
-In this sense, the input to a vote tabulation algorithm are the "votes" rather than the "physical votes."
+For example, a ballot scanner may be responsible for converting physical votes to votes, and a post-election audit may be responsible for ensuring that this was done correctly.
+Additionally, it is typically the votes rather than the physical votes that serve as the input to vote tabulation algorithm or software (e.g. as in this project).

 [DRE_voting_machine]: https://en.wikipedia.org/wiki/DRE_voting_machine